-This Natura Impact Statement has been prepared in support of the Appropriate Assessment (AA) of the Dublin Docklands Visitor Experience Development Plan (VEDP) in accordance with the requirements of Article 6(3) of Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora (as amended) (hereafter referred to as the "Habitats Directive").
+This Natura Impact Statement has been prepared in support of the Appropriate Assessment (AA) of the Dingle Peninsula Visitor Experience Development Plan (VEDP) in accordance with the requirements of Article 6(3) of Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora (as amended) (hereafter referred to as the "Habitats Directive").

 This report is part of the ongoing AA process that is being undertaken alongside the preparation of the VEDP.
+It has been updated in order to take account of non-material changes to the Draft Plan that were made on foot of submissions.

 It will be considered, alongside other documentation prepared as part of this process, when Fáilte Ireland finalises the AA at adoption of the VEDP.